Search This Blog

 Really Retro Movie Review: 1954's "The Long, Long Trailer"

 I've always been a fan of trailers and motorhomes.
-Even as a young kid, while some kids were into race cars or rocket ships, I was into airplanes and RV's.
-There's just something about a self-contained mobile unit that excites, and oddly, comforts me.
-It's likely why every storyline I made up with my action figures included them having an "escape-mobile" where they could all pile in with the supplies needed to make a safe yet comfortable getaway.
+Even as a young kid, while some kids were into race cars or rocket ships, I was into airplanes and RVs.
+There's just something about a self-contained mobile unit that excites and, oddly, comforts me.
+It's likely why every storyline I made up with my action figures included an "escape mobile" where they could all pile in with the supplies needed to make a safe yet comfortable getaway.

-I first learned of "The Long, Long Trailer" when I was around 7 or 8 years old.
-My Uncle knew I loved RV's as well as watching "I Love Lucy" with Dad in the evenings on Nick-at-Nite.
+I first learned of "The Long, Long Trailer" when I was around 7 or 8.
+My Uncle knew how much I loved RVs and watching "I Love Lucy" with Dad in the evenings on Nick-at-Nite.
 Being a classic TV and film buff with a fairly extensive collection, he loaned me his VHS copy of "The Long, Long Trailer."

 I remember asking, "So, it's Lucy and Ricky in an RV?"
 His reply was, "Sort of.
 It's Tacy and Nicky towing an RV.
 It's a completely separate movie with the actors who play Lucy and Ricky playing other people."